 Within a short train ride or drive you have unforgettable destinations such as Monaco, Menton, Villefranche-sur-Mer, Eze, Antibes, St. Paul-de-Vence, Grasse . . .
 The proximity of these is a huge draw to this area of France.
 But here’s my advice: Don’t try to cram too many things into your days.
 Carefully select what to do, or you won’t remember much.
 Choose a base city, such as Nice, but allow yourself the time to really get to know Nice.
 Don’t only make it your base.
 You might want to rent a car to access the little villages on your own schedule or those that might be harder to reach by train.
 Fewer carefully-chosen destinations will stay in your memory and your heart deeper and longer than the whirlwind see-everything trip.
 (And you can always come back again!)

 Enjoy!
-And let me know your favorite aspects of Nice!
+And let me know your favorite things about Nice!